Building Opportunities Home Child Care Agency

 In Our Programs You Will See:

 Providers view every child as being competent, capable, curious and rich in potential.
-They create weekly program plans that ensure positive learning environments based on children’s development and interests, inclusive to all children, including children with individualized plans.
+They create weekly program plans that ensure positive learning environments are based on children’s development and interests, inclusive to all children, including children with individualized plans.

 Programs incorporate a holistic approach, supporting indoor and outdoor play, as well as active play, rest and quiet time, giving consideration of children with individual needs.
 The spaces in the home child care premises support group play and individual needs, which encourage children to interact and communicate in a positive way and support their ability to self regulate.
 Many experiences in the home are accessible to children at all times and provide an opportunity for child - initiated and adult - supported experiences.
 The home child care premises provides many open ended, free play and dramatic play experiences that foster children's exploration, play and inquiry.